-The most recent contract for the NIH CIDR Program, High Throughput Genotyping and DNA Sequencing for Studying the Genetic Contributions to Human Disease, was awarded June 1, 2012 and is funded by individual Task Orders.
+The most recent contract for the NIH CIDR Program, High Throughput Genotyping and DNA Sequencing for Studying the Genetic Contributions to Human Health and Disease, was awarded January 1, 2017 and is funded by individual Task Orders.
 Dr. Lawrence Brody of the National Human Genome Research Institute (NHGRI) is the Government Scientific Officer.
-Projects that are actively being worked on at CIDR are supported by the contracts awarded in 2007, 2011 and/or 2012.

 News Articles regarding the CIDR Program Renewal:

-CIDR contracts and grants support the costs of genotyping studies through an application, review and approval process.
+CIDR contracts and grants support the costs of sequencing and genotyping studies through an application, review and approval process.

-CIDR also provides genotyping to both Johns Hopkins and outside investigators as a direct fee-for-service, requiring no application or approval process.
+CIDR also provides sequencing and genotyping to both Johns Hopkins and outside investigators as a direct fee-for-service, requiring no application or approval process.